 - Bed rest, ie: being confined to bed after a serious illness (eg: stroke), serious injury, or after surgery

 - Long journeys, i.e.: sitting for several hours or more in a plane, train, bus, or car.

-Lying horizontal for long periods of time causes the flow of venous blood to slow and to pool in the legs.
-Similarly, sitting for an extended duration also results in reduced venous blood flow and the pooling of blood in the lower legs.
-Slow blood flow or the pooling of blood encourages clot formation.
+- Lying horizontal or sitting for long periods of time causes the flow of blood to slow and to pool in the legs.

 Medical conditions and treatments